Conme/WordCounter/README.md

 # WordCounter

 A straightforward C program counting the frequency each word appears in a piece of text.
-Initially the text, which was passed from a text file as a program argument or through the standard input, is partitioned into a vector of words.
+Initially the text, which is passed either from a text file as an argument or through the standard input, is partitioned into a vector of words.
 These words are subsequently counted and printed alphabetically along with their frequency on standard output.

 The base of this project was a simple [programming self-test](http://www.st.ewi.tudelft.nl/koen/cs4140/test.pdf) taken during my Masters, the output format, the supported word structures(special characters like '-', '.', '@' etc are allowed inside words) and the performance of which were upgraded to make it more user-friendly, useful and well-performing.